motdata.uk

 The single most common MOT failure for Kawasaki is shock absorber not functioning or leaking severely, accounting for 19% of all failure items.

-These figures are from real MOT inspections — they show what testers actually find wrong with Kawasaki vehicles.
+These figures are from real MOT inspections.
+They show what testers actually find wrong with Kawasaki vehicles.
 If you're viewing a used Kawasaki, it's worth checking these areas specifically.

 Buying a specific Kawasaki?
 Check the individual vehicle's MOT history for free on GOV.UK to see its actual test results, advisories, and mileage readings.